github/developer.github.com/content/guides/managing-deploy-keys.md

 #### Cons

-* The key has full read/write access to the repository if the repository belongs to a user account.
+* By default, the key has full read/write access to the repository if the repository belongs to a user account.
+You can add the machine user to a read-only team if it's accessing repositories in an organization.
 * Machine user keys, like deploy keys, are usually not protected by a passphrase.

 #### Setup